humank/genai-demo/docs/viewpoints/information/domain-events.md

 ## Best Practices Summary

 1. **Immutability**: Use Records to ensure event immutability
-2. **Semantic Naming**: Event names use past tense, clearly expressing business facts that have occurred
+2. **Semantics**: Event names use past tense, clearly expressing business facts that have occurred
 3. **Completeness**: Events contain all information needed for processing
 4. **Idempotency**: Event handlers must support repeated processing
-5. **Traceability**: Each event has unique ID and timestamp
+5. **Traceability**: Each event has a unique ID and timestamp
 6. **Version Management**: Support backward-compatible evolution of event structures
-7. **Monitoring**: Complete event publishing and processing monitoring
+7. **Monitoring**: Complete monitoring of event publishing and processing
 8. **Error Handling**: Comprehensive retry and dead letter mechanisms

-This domain event system provides powerful decoupling capabilities and scalability for the project, supporting complex business processes and cross-context collaboration.
+This domain event system provides the project with powerful decoupling capabilities and extensibility, supporting complex business processes and cross-context collaboration.